 Natalie is a commercial law barrister with expertise in intellectual property law, competition and consumer law, and media law.
 She also has an interest in sports law.
 Natalie was previously a litigation partner of King & Wood Mallesons (formerly Mallesons Stephen Jaques) from 2005 to 2013.

-Natalie is is recognised in Best Lawyers 2020 in Litigation, Intellectual Property and Alternative Dispute Resolution.
-She is also identified by Doyles Guide as a Leading Technology, Media & Telecommunications Junior Counsel - Australia (2018), and a Leading Intellectual Property Junior Counsel - Australia (2018).
+Natalie is recognised in Best Lawyers 2020 in Litigation, Intellectual Property and Alternative Dispute Resolution.
+She is also identified by Doyles Guide as a Leading Technology, Media & Telecommunications Junior Counsel in Victoria (2019 - preeminent), and a Leading Intellectual Property Junior Counsel - Australia (2019).

 Natalie is briefed in a range of commercial law matters.

-Directed Electronics OE Pty Ltd v OE Solutions Pty Ltd No. 3 FCA 285 (Privilege against self-incrimination - first consideration of s.128A Evidence Act (Cth) - led by Michael Wise QC - now on appeal)
+Directed Electronics OE Pty Ltd v OE Solutions Pty Ltd No. 3 FCA 285 (Privilege against self-incrimination - first consideration of s.128A Evidence Act (Cth) - led by Michael Wise QC - Full Court appeal decision pending)

 Natalie is a specialist in intellectual property law.
 She has acted in many disputes concerning marketing, brands, confidential information, the Internet and digital technology.